dataminer-site/dataminer-site.github.io/docs/api/swift.md

 github_repository: https://github.com/duckdb/duckdb-swift
 ---

-DuckDB offers a Swift API.
+DataMiner offers a Swift API.
 See the [announcement post](/2023/04/21/swift) for details.

 ## Instantiating DuckDB

-DuckDB supports both in-memory and persistent databases.
+DataMiner supports both in-memory and persistent databases.
 To work with an in-memory datatabase, run:

 ```swift